 - Court-Ordered Reimplementation of MPP Policy Guidance (12-2-21)

-- Biden Issued A New Policy That Would Reshape How Asylum-Seekers Are Processed At The Border (8-18-21)
+- Biden Issued A New Policy That Would Reshape How Seekers of Refuge Are Processed At The Border (8-18-21)

-- U.S. Ends Trump Policy Limiting Asylum for Gang and Domestic Violence Survivors (6-16-21)
+- U.S. Ends Trump Policy Limiting Refuge for Gang and Domestic Violence Survivors (6-16-21)

 - Cooperative Agreement with Honduras Finalized (12-18-20)